 “I’m applying some medicine to the road rash on her back to prevent it from getting infected.”
 Shizuka clarified as she continued to thoroughly spread the oily substance over the infected area.

 “It hurts!”
 Rei screamed as she squirmed under Takashi’s hold.

 The male teen was completely focused on keeping her from moving till the blonde nurse finished the application.

-“I guess I’ll live you guys to it then.”
+“I guess I’ll leave you guys to it then.”
 Reo stated before backing out of the room and closing the door behind her.
 Having nothing better to do for the moment, she casually crossed her arms and leaned against a nearby wall.

 A few minutes later…

 “Get out you traitor!”
 Rei yelled effectively kicking Takeshi out of the room and slamming the door closed.

 “Lover’s spat?”
 Reo asked.